gvwilson/thirdbit/fiction/iffy/index.md

 a shrill mechanical sound that ended in the flat crack of an explosion.
 A dozen pop-up displays instantly materialized above the desk to show aerial views and schematics splashed with red danger markers.

+With one swift movement the governor was on his feet and around his desk.
-The Marine sergeant took two quick steps and pressed the tip of her stiffened finger against Wales' head.
+He pressed the tip of a stiffened index finger against Wales' head.
+"Did *he* send you?"
+he demanded,
+his calm smile transformed into icy rage.
+"*Did he send you?*"

 He raised his hands.
-"It's not me!" he protested.
+"Nobody sent me!" he protested.
-"It's not me!"
+"This isn't me, I swear!"

 The door burst open.
 Half a dozen Marines poured into the room.